nasa/cumulus-orca/tasks/request_from_archive/API.md

 # request\_from\_archive

 Name: request_from_archive.py
-Description:  Lambda function that makes a restore request from glacier for each input file.
+Description:  Lambda function that makes a restore request from archive bucket for each input file.

 <a id="request_from_archive.RestoreRequestError"></a>